Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Experimental Settings

 \subsection{LLMs as Game Players}

-To test the capabilities of large language models in solving the Connections game, we rely on recent advancements in in-context learning and chain-of-thought prompting \cite{wei2022chain}.
+To test the capabilities of large language models in solving the \emph{NYT} Connections game, we rely on recent advancements in in-context learning and chain-of-thought prompting \cite{wei2022chain}.
 We provide 3 complete examples in our few-shot prompt along with rules and common strategies that players must use to solve the game.
-We also elicit chain-of-thought reasoning \cite{wei2022chain} requiring models to explain their groupings and categories chosen.
-Formulation of the prompt involved trial and error; the first iteration of the prompt included the Connections game instructions provided by the \emph{New York Times} \citep{liu_connections_2023}, and included three demonstrations with gold labels asking the LLM to explain its reasoning in a step-by-step manner \cite{wei2022chain}.
-We ran this first prompt with a few games on a development set of 30 games (different from our test set), using the 4 LLMs.
-After identifying commonalities in the types of errors made by the LLMs while playing the game, we added additional instructions about the game, specified the response format, and included some tips from a \emph{NYT} article about playing Connections \citep{aronow_how_2023}.
+We also elicit chain-of-thought reasoning \cite{wei2022chain}, requiring models to explain their groupings and categories chosen.
+Formulation of the prompt involved trial and error; the first iteration of the prompt included the \emph{NYT} Connections game instructions provided by the \emph{New York Times} \citep{liu_connections_2023}, and included three demonstrations with gold labels asking the LLM to explain its reasoning in a step-by-step manner \cite{wei2022chain}.
+We ran this first prompt on a development set of 30 games, using 5 LLMs.
+After identifying commonalities in the types of errors made by the LLMs while playing the game, we added additional instructions, specified the response format, and included some tips from a \emph{NYT} article about playing the \emph{NYT} Connections game \citep{aronow_how_2023}.
 The entire prompt is in Appendix~\ref{appendix:prompt}.
-To ensure consistency and fairness in performance, we prompt 4 LLMs --- Gemini 1.5 Pro, Claude 3 Opus, GPT-4o, and Llama 3 70B ---with the same input and use the default sampling parameters (temperature and top\_p).
-We use the scoring schema outlined in Section~\ref{sec:scoring} to evaluate how all models perform in solving 200 Connections games spanning from June 15, 2023 to January 1, 2024.
+To ensure consistency and fairness in performance, we prompt 5 LLMs --- Gemini 1.5 Pro, Claude 3.5 Sonnet, GPT-4o, and Llama 3.1 405B and Mistral Large 2 --- with the same input.
+We use the default sampling parameters (temperature and top\_p) and the scoring schema outlined in Section~\ref{sec:scoring} to evaluate how all models perform in solving 438 \emph{NYT} Connections games spanning from June 2023 to August 2024.